 To unpack this, we need first to understand Figure 1 (to the right and also at the top of the post).

-The diagram represents the velocity of an observed object.
+The diagram depicts the velocity of an observed object.

 (It’s not how fast we’re going, because we assume we’re always at rest.
 It’s how fast something we’re observing is going.)

-The velocity is represented by the angle of the red line.
-Note we set (normalize) the length of this line to 1.
+The velocity is represented by the angle of the red line relative to the vertical, which we’ll consider 0°.
+Note that we normalize the length of this line to 1.

-If the the red line is exactly vertical (the angle is 90°), the velocity is zero.
-If the line is exactly horizontal (angle of 0°), then velocity is maximum (light speed).
-You can think of the red line as if it were the needle of a speedometer that goes from 0 to c in that quarter circle.
+If the red line is exactly vertical (0°), the velocity is zero.
+If the line is exactly horizontal (90°), then velocity is maximum (light speed).
+You can think of the red line as if it were the needle of a speedometer that goes from 0 (straight up) to c (pointing right) in that quarter circle.

 The horizontal axis is in terms of v/c — the velocity divided by light speed.
 Since c is the maximum possible velocity, v/c varies from zero (vertical red line) to one (horizontal red line).